mandarliev/registration-form/README.md

 ![Getting Started](./app.png)

 ## Comments
-Added additional comments(like really big comments tho) in the App.js so that it is easier to understand the code.
+Added additional comments (like really long comments tho) in the App.js so that it is easier to understand the code.
 Also added comments in the index.html file.